slbailey/retrowaves/station/docs/contracts/OUTPUT_SINK_CONTRACT.md

 - Tower owns all PCM broadcast timing (AudioPump @ 21.333ms - Clock B).

 **Two-Clock Model:**
-- Clock A (Station decode metronome): May pace decode consumption for local playback correctness
+- **Clock A (Station Decode / Content Clock):** Wall-clock driven, determines segment duration, MAY be adjusted by PID decode pacing (see PlayoutEngine PE6), MUST NOT derive from Tower timing, except for reading `/tower/buffer` telemetry for the optional Clock A PID controller (PE6)
-- Clock B (Tower AudioPump): Sole authority for broadcast timing
+- **Clock B (Tower AudioPump Clock):** Sole PCM output timing, never influenced by Station, never used by Station for synchronization
 - Sink writes fire immediately (non-blocking, no pacing on writes)
 - Sink does NOT influence Station's playback clock (Clock A) for segment timing
 - Sink does NOT attempt Tower-synchronized pacing